 To calculate tornado damage, Verisk engineers converted the one-minute sustained wind speeds of a hurricane to three-second gust tornado wind speeds and incorporated the effect of wind-borne debris.
 Statistical variation in the increase in suction pressures due to component geometry, orientation, anchoring, and roofing area is accounted for in these damage ratio calculations.
-Figure 75 shows two typical damage functions, one for straight-line wind events, and the other for tornadoes.
+Figure 101 shows two typical damage functions for single-family homes, one for straight-line wind events, and the other for tornadoes.
 It is evident that straight-line wind damageability is less than that of tornadoes for a given three-second gust wind speed in the Verisk model.

-Figure 75.
-Sample damage functions for straight-line wind and for tornado
+Figure 101.
+Sample damage functions for straight-line wind and for tornado for a singlefamily home